CallMeRyu/SuperiorSurvivors_Revisited/README.md

 * First attempt at fixing the "Chance to spawn with guns" isn't multiplied 1.5x (This is how last modder added it, because previously there wasn't 0-100%, it was multiples of 5 in the options menu.)

 * Getting preparations set for AI-Manager update for the future.
 Soon AI-Manager tasks should use less RAM/CPU since it will not be having to scan through as much code as it previously once did.
 But for now, just preparing the code for that day.

+EXP 16 - U8
+-
+* Changed HumanEntityScan and SixthSenseScan functions: They will no longer increase dangerseencount; DoVision already does this.
+What that means is, there should be less likely NPCs will run away from weird situations like you vs the npc while there not being any zombies around.

+* dohumanentityscan will also require not standing in front of a door.
+This should assist with npcs not spamming doors, 'knowing' that you're on the other side.

+* Removed a 'return true' at the end of pursue_se

+* Changed AI-Manager checks for 'If Job is companion follower', so now followers should ignore certain tasks that aren't meant for them more likely.

+* Follower task update to now check more often if the follower has the 'follower' task

+* Fixed a bug where 'bravery' was posted twice in value
+* Chanced Bravery's default setting to 'very brave' since most players want non-cowardly npcs

+* Updated the visual of the options menu to be more easier to read